Jhulelal (Hinduism): Variant readings

-The myth of Jhulelal is not seen in regional histories written prior to the 20th century.
+The myth of Jhulelal is not seen in regional histories written before the 20th century.
 While nearly all Jhulelal legends revolve broadly around two main themes—the valorization of Sindhi communal harmony, and the intrinsic superiority of tolerant and devout Hindus over Muslims who are depicted as unable to interpret even their own religious texts—the specifics vary widely, and have occasionally been a cause of internal contestation even among Sindhi Hindus.
 At the same time, Sindhi Muslims have themselves forged their own legends concerning Jhulelal.

 Hindus

 The birth-name varies from Uderolal to Amarlal to Daryasahib; the event of his first appearance is either noted to be from a human birth or from the Indus, riding on a fish.
 He is variously noted as an avatara of Vishnu or a manifestation of Varuna—one account conflates the two and deems him to be the Varuna avatara of Vishnu—and how he came to be known as "Jhulelal" attracts entirely another set of fascinating claims.
 The result of his encounter with Mirkshah also varies: some claim that the Amir submitted instantly in the face of his supernatural powers, while others claim that Jhulelal was required to lead a secretly-gathered force to victory in a conventional war.

-The presentation of the narrative also differs depending on source.
+The presentation of the narrative also differs depending on the source.
 Many renderings choose to emphasize the cruelty of Muslim rulers against Brahmins (and, by extension, against all Hindus)—a column in Indian Express projects contemporary Hindu Nationalism onto the narrative, with Jhulelal "fill[ing] the shrinking Hindus with courage" and "put[ting] holy terror into the persecuting Muslims"—while some Sindhi accounts have transplanted Jhulelal into the reign of Aurangzeb, a ruler notorious in public memory for being the worst of all persecutors of Hindus.
 Still others choose to emphasize the Hinduness of Jhulelal by drawing tenuous connections with Vedic corpus.